mhk18896/Embedded-Linux/README.md

 ## Project Overview
-This project involves developing a custom hardware image accelerator and integrating it into a QEMU virtual board environment.
-The hardware will be interfaced with a Linux Kernel Module (LKM) and run within a custom-built image generated using the Yocto Project.
+The main goal is to develop a Custom Linux Kernel Module for a Custom hardware model .But the flow is not as structured and there are alot of tutorials online some of them,completly wrong,confusing or incomplete.We don't brag to be the best but atleast we will try to be as clear as possible.
+Linux Kernel Module(LKM) is a piece of software which is helping the kernel to extend it's functionality,adn can make kernel functionality modular.
+The LKM can provide lot's of capabilites such as: network driver,device drivers etc.We will focus on Device Drivers as they are our main interest right now.
+Inorder to achieve our goal we have to make some arrangments,such as LKM can not run alone as we discussed earliar indeed they are  software component but they our run and managed by a Linux Operating System,Also we need a user space application to access that LKM.Device Driver provides a file like interface of the memory regions of the device,Hence we need a device too.
+Our project is divided into two major components:
+ -hardware:We are modeling a hardware and simulating that hardware with an cortex a-15 32bit processor using QEMU -software let's discuss each of these part's breifly

+###Hardware

 ## Objective
 The goal is to create a seamless pipeline where:

 - The userspace application interacts with the virtual hardware.
-- Data is sent from the userspace application to the image accelerator for processing.
+- Data is sent from the userspace application to the accelerator for processing.
-- The processed image data is sent back to the userspace application for display or further use.
+- The processed  data is sent back to the userspace application for display or further use.

 ## Key Components
 - Custom Hardware: A virtual hardware accelerator for image processing.